Diversity and inclusion

 Our inclusion strategy

-Our new diversity, inclusion and wellbeing strategy – Together we Thrive – brings together a new set of commitments to foster a culture that goes beyond equality – one that promotes equity and embraces our differences.
+Our diversity, inclusion and wellbeing strategy – Together we Thrive – brings together a set of commitments to foster a culture that goes beyond equality – one that promotes equity and embraces our differences.

 We’re planning to:

-- increase our focus on socio economic diversity, including signing the social mobility pledge
+• increase our focus on socio-economic diversity, including signing the social mobility pledge

-- introduce mentoring opportunities and,
+• introduce reciprocal mentoring opportunities and,

-- working with suppliers who share similar diversity, inclusion and wellbeing values.
+• working with suppliers who share similar diversity, inclusion and wellbeing values

-We’re providing more opportunities for early intervention and good wellbeing practices such as:
+We’re providing more opportunities for early intervention and good wellbeing practices, such as:

 And of course, we support our people to develop professionally throughout their career journey with us.